 1961 James Thomas Davis b.
 1936 American soldier.
 He was declared "The first American to fall in defense of our freedom in Vietnam" by Pres.
 Johnson.
 He was killed when the truck he was riding in was struck by a mine and attacked by Viet Cong rebels.
 Note: Even though he was declared the first official death, other American soldiers had previously died in Vietnam.

 1959 Gilda Gray b.
-1901 Polish-born dancer, singer.
-She created the Shimmy dance of the Roaring Twenties.
+1901 Polish-born American dancer, singer.
+She popularized the Shimmy dance of the Roaring Twenties.

 1943 Beatrix Potter b.
 1866 English author, illustrator.
 Writings: The Tale of Peter Rabbit (1902).

 1930 Charles Kassel Harris b.
 1867 American songwriter.
 "King of the Tear Jerker."
 He wrote After the Ball (1892), the first million-seller song.
 Sold as sheet music, it eventually sold 10 million copies.